Executive Summary

 | EV/EBITDA (14-18x + cash) | $32 | $38 | $44 |

-At $34.09, the stock trades at or slightly below the low end of fair value -- a meaningful margin of safety for a Wide Moat business.
+At $33.64, the stock trades below the low end of fair value -- a meaningful margin of safety for a Wide Moat business.
+The price has moved from "Accumulate" to the edge of "Strong Buy" territory.

 Net Cash Per Share: $5.27